 "Long before I knew I was a woman, I knew I was an actress"

-Pascale Drevillon is an actor from Montreal.
+__Pascale Drevillon is an actor from Montreal.
 She is the star of Pre-Drink, a short film directed by Marc-Antoine Lemire, which won the IWC Short Cuts Award for Best Canadian Short Film at TIFF ’17.
+It will next screen at Canada's Top Ten Film Festival.
 In his onstage remarks at the Festival’s awards ceremony, Short Cuts juror Johnny Ma described the film as “A monumental yet intimate portrayal of a woman in transition… We were especially taken by the lead actress, who gives one of the best performances in the entire programme — and for me personally, the entire festival.”
-We asked Pascale to tell her story behind the making of the film.
+We asked Pascale to tell her story behind the making of the film. __

 Long before I knew I was a woman, I knew I was an actress.
 It was never a question of where and when because this proclamation was strongly ingrained by iconic performers such as Anjelica Huston (The Witches), Bette Midler (Hocus Pocus), and Nicole Kidman (Practical Magic), all of whom I obsessively worshipped in the ’90s.
 Can you sense a witchy theme here?
 I guess I did want to seduce you all and overthrow the patriarchy — at a very innocent and tender age too.

 Let me journey back to my small town in the mountains of La Belle Province, back to when being an actress seemed like too gargantuan an idea to turn into reality.
 When I was a child my personality was marked by a dramatic temperament, energetic outbursts, and passionate declarations.
 I could never quite control my emotions, nor could they be quieted down or soothed by my mother.
 I was constantly in performance mode, each and every time I had the inclination of a potential audience.
 During these times, the diva in me would awake and perform.